-But with reimbursements declining and therapists accruing more student debt than ever before, it’s becoming increasingly crucial for PTs to step up their marketing and engagement game in the name of bringing more patients through the door and gaining their loyalty for the long haul.
-And email can be a seriously big help on both fronts.
-But, it’s going to take more than a few good physical therapy newsletter ideas.
-That’s why I’ve wrangled some top tips from a successful PT practice that has email marketing down to a science, combined that advice with lessons I’ve learned by growing an online physical therapy business, and mashed it all together into the complete guide to email marketing for PT practices.
+So, with that carrot dangled, let’s begin.
+We’ve wrangled some top tips from a successful PT practice that has email marketing down to a science, combined that advice with lessons I’ve learned by growing an online physical therapy business, and mashed it all together into the complete guide to email marketing for physical therapy clinics.

 Don’t view email marketing—or any marketing, for that matter—as “selling.”

-The minute you start to consider what you’re doing “selling,” your whole approach to email marketing changes.
+The minute you consider what you’re doing “selling,” your whole approach to email marketing changes.
 Remember: You’re a highly trained professional with the ability to dramatically improve your patients’ quality of life.
-You’re not selling; you’re offering people an opportunity to improve their lives.
+You’re not selling; you’re providing people solutions and opportunities to improve their lives.

 Brian Wilson, MSPT, of Catalyst Physical Therapy and Wellness, is a strong proponent of this mindset.
 He runs a successful interdisciplinary clinic in the highly competitive San Diego market.